Strip-till: Effects on the soils properties

 Strip tillage has some similarities with no-till systems because the surface is protected with residue.
 However, strip-till also has a similar effect on soil properties as conventional tillage systems because the farmer still breaks the soil's crust which allows aerobic conditions to speed the decay of organic matter.
 A two-year study found that strip-till did not affect the amount of soil organic carbon or its extractable phosphorus.

 When oxygen is introduced into the soil via tillage, the decomposition of organic matter is accelerated.
 Carbon, nitrogen, and phosphorus were all near the surface in the no-till system and providing poorer root access to nutrients than on reduced till, and conventional till systems in an Australian study.

 Impacts on productivity

 In one study, yields were higher in the strip-tilled area than in the area where no-till was practiced.
-In a low phosphorus site, yield was 43.5 bu/a in strip-till compared to 41.5 bu/a in a no-till system.
+In a low phosphorus site, yield was 43.5 bushels/acre (2,925.5 kg/hectare) in strip-till compared to 41.5 bu/a (2,791 kg/ha) in a no-till system.
 Yield is comparable to that of intensive tillage systems — without the cost.